 The most common materials available for acoustic guitars are:

 - 80/20 bronze: They result from a combination of 80% copper with 20% zinc.
-They are praised for their sound delivery, but they’re also dreaded due to their susceptibility to wear off quickly due to corrosion.
+They are praised for their bright sound delivery, but they're also dreaded due to their susceptibility to lose such brightness quickly due to corrosion, dirt build-up, and malleability.

 - Silk and steel: These are known for their versatility and low tension, providing a softer tone and a smoother touch.